 To minimise any potential blocking of next generation MES receivers, CEPT concluded in ECC Report 263 that the minimum in-band blocking characteristic for land mobile earth station receivers from a 5 MHz broadband signal interferer (LTE) operating below 1518 MHz shall be −30 dBm above 1520 MHz, noting that the IMT block ends at 1517 MHz.
 The same blocking requirement as used for land mobile is assumed for next generation maritime and aeronautical MESs.
 This Report also addresses proportionate solutionsfor currently operating maritime and aeronautical MESs, that do not meet this blocking requirement.

 This ECC Report has considered proportionate solutions that CEPT members could implement to address potential blocking of L-band maritime and aeronautical MES receivers in specific areas or locations.
+In particular, CEPT identifies that MSS receivers need to show correct functioning in bands 1525-1559 MHz for aeronautical terminals, and in 1530-1544 MHz for maritime terminals as part of operational procedures of relevant safety services, prior to departure from sea ports or airports.
+[Inmarsat proposal as alternative to previous sentence]: This report has identified certain maritime and aeronautical applications that administrations may wish to take into account in determining the locations for application of the proportionate measures.
 Each national administration will decide which areas or locations require protection and how to do so, e.g. by using options outlined in Section 0 of this report if suitable to their national circumstances.
 This Report also provides examples to show how some countries apply rules within their national borders.
 These examples are included for information and are not proposed as a common CEPT approach.
-Furthermore, this report indicated some follow-up actions in Section 6.

 TABLE OF CONTENTS